skellis46/finger-pointing-moon/case-for-support.md

 _RQ3 Hyper-specificity_: What language is used to express approaches, findings and failures in practice-research?
 How can this language be adapted to develop increased dialogue across the research findings and outputs of practice-research artist-scholars?

-_Finger Pointing Moon_ uses practice-research to examine the line between what is able to be known and what is not.
+_Finger Pointing Moon_ uses practice-research and other methods to examine the line between what is able to be known and what is not.
 It is a line we all are navigating: truth, fake news, filter bubbles, datafication of experience, and the analogue sensations of the human body.
 While _Finger Pointing Moon_'s focus on the epistemic limits of practice-research is niche, the diverse outputs proposed in the research and development components of the fellowship also reveal how epistemic concerns are vital to the wider public.

 add epistemic crisis and epistemic well-being to paragraph above <https://psyche.co/ideas/the-antidote-to-fake-news-is-to-nourish-our-epistemic-wellbeing>

 - what puzzles me in fpm? what is my genuine question and thing to address? -- lack of clarity, of anything goes: strength and weakness.
 Harmful and helpful.

+## Outputs

+_Finger Pointing Moon_ is a research (RES) _and_ developmental (DEV) fellowship proposal.
+The eleven outputs are inter-disciplinary responses to the project's aim to examine the epistemic potential and limits of practice-research.
+The outputs also challenge the PI to develop and broaden his communication, impact and public engagement capacity.

+1. Experimental documentation practices, developed through practice-research fieldwork (RES)
+2. Scholarly article about epistemic limits (RES)
+3. Exhibition _Unforgettable_ (see Development Plan) (DEV)
+4. Exhibition _The Un/knowable Body_ (see Development Plan) (DEV)
+5. Scholarly article on epistemic proxies (RES)
+6. Lexicon of epistemological findings and failures (RES)
+7. Desktop documentary (video essay) of key findings of entire research project (RES)
+8. Podcast _The Point Beyond_ (see Development Plan) (DEV)
+9. Discourse Forum (see Development Plan) (DEV)
+10. Three curated talks online (micro-conferences) (RES)
+11. Website and blog (RES/DEV)

 ## Research context